sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

-Notice that you don't have to specify the config you created (`anyco`) in this call.
-Sensible looks at all the configs created for this document type, and **automatically** chooses the one that fits best.
+ :information_source:**Note:** You don't have to specify the config you created (`anyco`) in this call.
+Sensible looks at all the configs created for this document type, and **automatically** chooses the one that fits best!

 Now you can use the [Sensible API](https://docs.sensible.so/reference) to generate upload and download URLs for multiple car insurance quote PDFs,  retrieve results, and integrate with your application!